Arab world’s middle-income nations face tough coronavirus choices - Businessday NG

 The result is that much of the Middle East is likely to become more dependent on international support.

 Jordan last month secured a $1.3bn loan from the IMF, part of a package negotiated before the outbreak but which was adjusted to help it deal with the pandemic.
-Tunisia has also requested IMF assistance, while the fund is making a “liquidity line” of up to $3bn available to Morocco.
+Morocco on Wednesday drew down about $3bn through an IMF liquidity line, while Tunisia has also requested IMF assistance.
 Algeria, Iraq and Lebanon, which was grappling with its worst economic crisis even before the outbreak, are also “exploring” assistance from the fund, Jihad Azour, the IMF’s top official for the Middle East, told the Financial Times.

 “We are in one of the most challenging crises historically, in terms of magnitude and complexity.
 This time, our region is unfortunately at the forefront,” said Mr Azour.